MEDI-CAL PLANNING AND QUALIFICATION ASSISTANCE

 co-payment; and

-Medi-Cal Recovery Planning - to reduce or completely eliminate Medi-Cal recovery against the
+3. Medi-Cal Estate Recovery Planning - to reduce or completely eliminate Medi-Cal estate recovery

 Our office will carefully review your assets, income and estate planning documents to develop a